utsavsanghani/hub-jenkins/README.md

 ## Where can I get the latest release? ##
 You can download the latest source from GitHub: https://github.com/blackducksoftware/jenkins-hub

-You can download the latest artifact through your preferred dependency management system from BinTray: https://bintray.com/bds/integration/hub-jenkins/view
+You can download the latest artifact from releases: https://github.com/blackducksoftware/jenkins-hub/releases

-Lastly, release tab on GitHub will contain the latest artifacts.

 ## Documentation ##
-All documentation for build-info can be found on the base project:  https://github.com/blackducksoftware/jenkins-hub/wiki
+All documentation can be found on the GitHub wiki:  https://github.com/blackducksoftware/jenkins-hub/wiki

 ## License ##
 GNU General Public License 2 only